PandaFalls2004/Minutes_and_Ratings/README.md

 Alternative Hypothesis: The missinness of the *review* column does depend on the *minute* column.

 We again used the **absolute difference in means** for our test statistic and **.05** as our signifigance level.

+### Hypothesis Testing
+As stated above, in the analysis we are intersted in investigating the relationship between cook time and average rating.
+For our analysis, we categorized avergage ratings into low and high categories.
+We consider ratings to be low if the are 1-3, and high ratings are average rating values of 4 or 5.
+We created a function that would categorize each recipe and added that as an addition column in our dataframe named **categorized_data**.
+We then ran our permuation test.

+Null Hypothesis: High rated recipes have the same cooking times as low rated recipes Alternative Hypothesis: High rated recipes have shorter cooking times than low rated recipes Test Statistic: The difference in mean between high rated and low rated recipes Signifigance level: 0.05

+We chose to do a permutation test because we are trying to determine if the distributions look like they could come from the same population.
+We proposed that High rated recipes have shorter cooking times because of the business of people in their everyday lives and wanting to have a quick, yet healty and nutritious meal.
+With work, school, and other activities having a meal that doesnt take long to cook saves time and energy.
+This could be an added plus for people when deciding what recipes they like and how they want to rate them.
+Since we are stating that High rated recpes have shorter cooking times, we used difference in means as our test statistic because it is directional.

+To run the test we first calulated our observed difference which was